aws/aws-application-networking-k8s/docs/deploy.md

 Follow these instructions to create a cluster and deploy the AWS Gateway API Controller.
 Run through them again for a second cluster to use with the extended example shown later.

 1. Set your region and cluster name as environment variables.
-Nine regions are now supported, including `us-west-2` and `us-east-1`.
-For example:
+See the [Amazon VPC Lattice FAQs](https://aws.amazon.com/vpc/lattice/faqs/) for a list of supported regions.
+For this example, we use `us-west-2`:
    ```bash
    export AWS_REGION=us-west-2
    export CLUSTER_NAME=my-cluster